constantinadrian/gm_v2_unit_test/README.md

             unset PGHOSTADDR
             ```

-            and after run again to see that none of the migrations are mark off:
+            and after run again to see that none of the migrations are marked off:

             ```
             python3 manage.py showmigrations